lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 * We use a link to use an external CSS file.
 * Browser will give preference to the last linked CSS file.
 * Use `!important` to change the preference.
+###### Tutorial 15
+* Selectors are used to targeting HTML elements.
+* Element selector is just an HTML tag.
+* To apply CSS on a particular part use id selector which is declared by pound symbol '#'.
+* To apply CSS on class use class selector which declared by a dot '.'.